javiarmesto/Workshop-MCP-Server-Directions-Lab/WORKSHOP_GUIDE_EN.md

 You've completed the MCP Server Workshop!
 You now understand:

-- âœ… MCP architecture and protocol
+- MCP architecture and protocol
-- âœ… How to configure and run an MCP server
+- How to configure and run an MCP server
-- âœ… Business Central API integration
+- Business Central API integration
-- âœ… Creating tools, prompts, and resources
+- Creating tools, prompts, and resources
-- âœ… Testing with Claude Desktop
+- Testing with Claude Desktop

-### Next Steps
+### 🚀 Next Steps

 1. **Customize**: Add your own tools for specific Business Central operations
 2. **Extend**: Integrate other data sources